 Going back to the process, champagne has at least 2 years of fermentation and another process.
 Take note that it must be kept in a certain place that meets a certain temperature.
 Champagne would be called as bubbly wine when it is not made from France.
 The processor has its fruity flavor that’s for sure since the grapes are preserved and processed for a long time in a tank.

-Both have its delicious taste and the best way to serve them is when they are cold.
+Both have a delicious taste and the best way to serve them is when they are cold.
 Of course, not ice-cold by the way.
 You can drink a glass of champagne or two after your everyday grind.
 But, keep in mind that whenever you open a bottle of champagne, make sure that you finish them.
 You can share the wine with your loved ones, guests or even friends.
 You can pair champagne with pickled veggies, light foods for appetizers, and potato chips.
 Red meat is a perfect match to Prosecco since it has a fruity flavor.
 Both are ideal for desserts and definitely, you will ask for more.

 There is no argument that champagne is a premium type of bubbly wine for sure.
-But, in case that you want to taste pretty much different when having a break for a weekend, you can choose Prosecco over Champagne.
-Yet, in any occasion without champagne, it seems like you are missing something.
+But, in case you want to taste pretty much different when having a break for a weekend, you can choose Prosecco over Champagne.
+Yet, on any occasion without champagne, it seems like you are missing something.